The importance of dating The Importance of Dating Craigslist

 The study found women virtually as likely as men to engage in premarital sex, even those born decades ago.
 Among women born between 1950 and 1978, at least 91 percent had had premarital sex by age 30, he said, while among those born in the 1940s, 88 percent had done so by age 44.

-[It] has caused cultural and relational vertigo — not knowing for certain which way is up or down, and not knowing in which direction to move.
+Of course, the Sexual Revolution changed everything, though gradually.
+During the 70s when I was in college going steady was still the norm for most students.
+More than thirty years later, we find ourselves in the midst of this highly dysfunctional phase called hookup culture.
+The primary “innovation” of hookup culture is the reversal of the order of intimacy in dating.
+Physical intimacy now precedes emotional intimacy and is a prerequisite for further contact, though by no means a guarantee.
+Skip Burzumato, writing about the effect of current culture on young people: [It] has caused cultural and relational vertigo — not knowing for certain which way is up or down, and not knowing in which direction to move.
 Do I date one person at a time or several people?
 How do I know when I’m going out with a person (meaning, dating them exclusively)?
 How do I talk to the other person about our relationship — in modern language?
 When do we have the DTR (defining the relationship) talk?
 And what about sex?
 What qualifies as sex anymore — only intercourse?
 How about oral sex — does that “count?”
 For many it’s utter confusion.

 It is indeed.
 It’s not clear what the post-feminist paradigm will look like.
 There will be a correction of sorts, as so many young people are dissatisfied with the status quo.
 I think we’ll see a real bifurcation.
 Those who have rejected the hookup scene for the most part will return to more traditional forms of dating.
 I believe this is already happening post-graduation (though not on college campuses).
 Others will continue to pair off for brief flings and hookups, without fear of shame, for the most part.
 Some will move back and forth between the two groups, which means it will be extremely important for young people to filter for character and sexual history.